evilsocket/legba/README.md

 AMQP (ActiveMQ, RabbitMQ, Qpid, JORAM and Solace), Cassandra/ScyllaDB, DNS subdomain enumeration, FTP, HTTP (basic authentication, NTLMv1, NTLMv2, multipart form, custom requests with CSRF support, files/folders enumeration, virtual host enumeration), IMAP, IRC, Kerberos pre-authentication and user enumeration, LDAP, MongoDB, MQTT, Microsoft SQL, MySQL, Oracle, PostgreSQL, POP3, RDP, Redis, Samba, SSH / SFTP, SMTP, Socks5, STOMP (ActiveMQ, RabbitMQ, HornetQ and OpenMQ), TCP and UDP port scanning with banner grabbing, Telnet, VNC.

+## AI Integration

+As of version 0.11.0, Legba supports being used by an AI as an **MCP server**, refer to [the documentation on how to configure it](https://github.com/evilsocket/legba/wiki/MCP).

 ## Benchmark

 Here's a benchmark of `legba` versus `thc-hydra` running some common plugins, both targeting the same test servers on localhost.
 The benchmark has been executed on a macOS laptop with an M1 Max CPU, using a wordlist of 1000 passwords with the correct one being on the last line.
 Legba was compiled in release mode, Hydra compiled and installed via [brew formula](https://formulae.brew.sh/formula/hydra).